Finding a thesis topic, supervisor and advisor

-It is on the student's own responsibility to find a master's thesis position and topic.
+It is student's responsibility to find a master's thesis position and topic.
 This may take time, and therefore it is highly recommended to start searching for the master's thesis position at the beginning of the second autumn at the latest.

-The topics of theses vary and they can originate either from the needs of businesses and industries or from the needs of the academic community.
-The student must agree on starting the thesis with the professor in charge of the major or the professor whose field of research best matches with the topic.
-Master’s thesis positions and topics are also available in CareerWeb and the webpages of the departments but students can find the topic elsewhere, too.
+The thesis topics vary and they can originate either from the needs of businesses and industries or from the needs of the academic community.
+Master’s thesis positions and topics are available for example in Aalto JobTeaser and the webpages of the departments but students can find the topic elsewhere as well.
+No matter where the topic is discovered, the student must agree on starting the thesis with the professor in charge of the major or the professor whose field of research best matches with the topic.

 Thesis supervisor and advisor